rackerlabs/support-how-to/content/how-to/dedicated-hosting/reset-user-password-on-active-directory-domain/index.md

 **Step 6.** Click **Submit** button.

    After the ticket generates, you see the ticket list in the MyRackspace Portal.
-   It typically takes a few minutes for the ticket creation process to complete.
+   It takes a few minutes for the ticket creation process to complete.

    <img width="507" alt="Password is reset"  src="/support/how-to/reset-user-password-on-active-directory-domain/resetpassword5.png">